rafaellamarquess/rafaellamarquess/README.md

 ## `Hi! 👻 I'm Rafaella Marques`

 ``Hey there!
 I'm a backend developer with experience in Python, Java, Spring Boot, Node.js, and related frameworks.
 I have worked with full-stack web and desktop development, databases, cloud platforms, and modern development tools.
-I am constantly learning new technologies to enhance my skills in software architecture, integration, and deployment.
-These are some of the technologies I have worked with and am currently studying.``
+I am constantly learning new technologies to enhance my skills in software architecture, integration, and deployment..``

+``Here are some of the technologies I have worked with and am currently studying.``

 ---
 **Languages & Frameworks**